 Starting in 1969, the San Francisco Chronicle and other local newspapers receive a series of letters in which the author claims responsibility for the killing of several couples around the Vallejo and Napa Valley area.
 The letters provide details that only the police know and contain a series of cryptic letter substitution puzzles wherein the killer refers to themself as The Zodiac.
 Over the next few months, the killer moves into the city, claiming the life of a taxi driver.
 Afterwards, The Zodiac sends pieces of the driver’s bloodied shirt with his letters.
 As Zodiac Killer fear sweeps the city, police detectives David Toschi and Bill Armstrong follow hundreds of leads.
 The Zodiac plays games with the police department and media, including asking to speak to high-profile lawyer Melvin Belli in an on-air tv interview, as well as claiming various other crimes as his own.
 After 1971, the trail goes cold.
 Chronicle cartoonist Robert Graysmith becomes fascinated with the case and begins investigating his own leads with off-the-record support from Toschi and other police.
 This leads Graysmith on the trail of a mysterious projectionist and one of the prime suspects that was interviewed by police.

 Zodiac falls into the fad that has emerged over the recent years for true-life crime films based on the lives of serial killers.
 So far amid this we have seen the likes of Ed Gein (2000), Dahmer (2002), Nightstalker (2002), Ted Bundy (2002), Gacy (2003), the award-winning Monster (2003), Evilenko (2004), The Hillside Strangler (2004), Starkweather (2004), Karla (2006), Lonely Hearts (2006), Ed Gein: The Butcher of Plainfield (2007), The Alphabet Killer (2008), B.T.K.
-(2008) and Drifter: Henry Lee Lucas (2009).
+(2008), Drifter: Henry Lee Lucas (2009) and Freeway Killer (2010).
 Zodiac is the only among these that has come with the backing of a major studio, while all the others are independent productions.
 There is also a notable difference between Zodiac and these others true-life serial killer films – out of all these films, the Zodiac Killer case is the only one that remains unsolved.
 Thus, unlike these other films, which act as portraits/docu-dramas of a serial killer’s state of mind and actions, Zodiac is a puzzle film centred around trying to work out the identity of The Zodiac.

 The Zodiac Killer either shot or stabbed at least seven people in four different attacks between 1968 and 1969 in the general San Francisco and NorCal area.
 Three of the attacks were couples and in two of these cases the men survived.
 The Zodiac also claimed a number of other crimes as his own – including the Cheri Jo Bates murder in Riverside in 1966 and the highway abduction of Kathleen Johns in 1970, which are both depicted in the film.
 What The Zodiac is most famous for is less the murders than the series of cryptic and rambling, sometimes deliberately misspelt, letters he sent to various newspapers, in particular to The San Francisco Chronicle.
 There have been numerous Zodiac letters sent between 1969 and the present, although many of these were fakes and the exact number of letters that came from the killer is not known for certain.